KiziCat/silakka60mod/README.md

 This is my attempt at creating split keyboard based on the silakka54 with separate left and right pcb's, additional keys and slightly modified layout.
 WIP!

+So far it is a outcome of one day speed run learning about laying out pcb's and how to use kicad so i would not try to use it just yet.

 # Silakka54

 Silakka54 is a RP2040 Zero based 54-key column staggered split keyboard.
 PCB uses hotswap sockets.
 Design is inspired from REVIUNG41 and Corne keyboards.